–English proverb of unknown origin, meaning people often do bad things for seemingly good reasons

 Considering that disabilities exist, you don't even need the manipulation or coercion.
 The food restriction itself can be a form of abuse.
 If your child has such intense taste sensitivities that they can only bear to eat five (5) different things, taking those away isn't going to expand their horizons.
 You can't increase variety using restrictions.
 That's another logical contradiction.
 All you're going to accomplish is to create an actual health condition, called starving.
 If your child has an allergy (or similar biological sensitivity) then of course you put safety first and restrict that particular allergen.
 That's the unfortunate fate of people with actual biological restrictions, not something you want to artificially imitate.

 The dangers of food restriction don't stop with the individual either.
 In a world where not every host of a play date, party or co-op is enlightened about accommodating disabilities, there are social implications.
 Children below a certain age don't know to avoid their own allergens, so their parents have to watch over them and pull out of any event serving those allergens.
 Parents who play pretend as if their children have allergies are just as committed.
 Both groups wind up with a restricted social life, which can lead to other real problems like anxiety, depression, and self-perpetuating social isolation.
-Someone can't attend a social function because they are restricted from engaging in the planned activities– that sounds a lot like an access barrier.
-If this child wasn't disabled before, they are now!
+Someone can't attend a social function because they are restricted from engaging in the planned activities– that sounds like an access barrier.
+If this kid wasn't disabled before, they are now!

 Fad diets are not an alternative to psychiatric drugging.
 They are more of the same.
 Just like drugs, they don't "cure" any imaginary mental illnesses, and if they did, that would make them worse than drugs.
 They prevent people who would actually want drugs from getting them.
 They don't teach any life skills and may even take some away.
 They hinder social lives and disable the people they're imposed on.
 They create trauma, with lifelong ramifications.